-The highpoints of our discussion are that a state entails a political unit, a groupings of individuals who are organized in a defined territory.
+The highpoints of our discussion are that a state entails a political unit, a groupings of individuals who are Urbanisation in a defined territory.
 It therefore has such characteristics as territory, population, government, sovereignty, independence etc. These are some characteristics for a nation except that a nation is not necessarily characterized by sovereignty.
 Such issues as race or bond of blood, common language etc. is peculiar to a nation.
 Having examined the evolution of Nigeria and the catalytically roles played by British we posit that Nigeria as we have it today is a nation - State.

-Anifowose, R and Enemuo, F (1999) Elements of Politics (Lagos: Malthouse Press limited)

-Maduabum, C.P (2008): The Mechanics of Public Administration in Nigeria (Lagos: Concept Publications).

-Omolayo, S. and Arowolaju, b.
-(1987) Elements of Government): An Introductory College text on Political Science.
-(Lagos: Friends foundation Publishers Limited).
+- Anifowose, R & Enemuo, F. (1999).
+Elements of Politics.
+Lagos: Malthouse Press Limited) - Maduabum, C.P.
+(2008).
+The Mechanics of Public Administration in Nigeria.
+Lagos: Concept Publications. - Omolayo, S. & Arowolaju, B. (1987).
+Elements of Government: An Introductory College Text on Political Science.
+Lagos: Friends Foundation Publishers Limited.

-1.8 Possible Answers to Self-Assessment Exercise(s) within the content